Dave Hunt (musician)

 Dave Hunt is an English extreme metal vocalist.
-He is the vocalist of Anaal Nathrakh under the pseudonym V.I.T.R.I.O.L., (Visita Interiora Terræ Rectificando Invenies Occultum Lapidem), a phrase found in alchemical literature which purports to be the origin of the name of vitriol.
-He was also the vocalist of Mistress under the pseudonym Dave Cunt until their split in March 2008.
+He is the vocalist of Anaal Nathrakh under the pseudonym V.I.T.R.I.O.L.
+(Note: Visita Interiora Terræ Rectificando Invenies Occultum Lapidem, a phrase found in alchemical literature which purports to be the origin of the name of vitriol.)
+Hunt was also the vocalist of Mistress under the pseudonym Dave Cunt until their split in March 2008.
 Notably, Dave Hunt's lyrics for his main band, Anaal Nathrakh, are never released or published in album liner notes.
 The one known exception is the song "Tod Huetet Uebel" from Passion, which was written as a collaboration with Rainer Landfermann, best known for his vocal work on the Bethlehem album Dictius Te Necare.

 As of late 2011, Hunt writes an online column for Terrorizer magazine entitled 'More of Fire than Blog', a play on an Anaal Nathrakh song/video title from the album In the Constellation of the Black Widow.

 For most of the 2010s, Hunt was studying part-time towards a PhD in philosophy, in the area of metaethics.
 His thesis advisor was Jussi Suikkanen, and he finished in March 2020.